jmgisele/double-slit/readme.md

 ## Why (or why not)

 I picked this project because I missed physics and wanted to pick up basic GLSL/WGSL shader skills, and knew the math for the double slit experiment was pretty straightforward.
 I also wanted to pick up Bevy, so I figured I'd kill two birds.
 That, dear reader, was foolish.
 Bevy was not particularly well-suited to this project in numerous ways.
-The sane thing to do would have been to write everything in native JS rather than reinventing ~~wheel~~ basic UI in bevy.
+The sane thing to do would have been to write everything in native JS rather than reinventing ~~the wheel~~ basic UI in bevy.
 But!
 I wrote it and I did learn what I set out to, and I'm set up now to do more well-suited stuff in Bevy.

 ## TODO